Plombo/static-gzip/README.md

 # connect-gzip

-Gzip middleware for [Connect](http://senchalabs.github.com/connect/) on [Node.js](http://nodejs.org).
-Originally based on implementation included with Connect before version 1.0.
+Middleware for [Connect](http://senchalabs.github.com/connect/) or [Express](http://expressjs.com/) that compresses static files using gzip and caches the result on disk for use in future requests.

 ## Installation